Warren & Migliaccio, L.L.P.

 If you self-rep, collect all financial documents and correspondence to support your case in court.
 Familiarize yourself with court rules and procedures to avoid traps.

 Some legal aid organizations offer free representation for low-income defendants and extra support when needed.
+You can also explore the option of paying for legal consultation for an hour, for helpful insights on how to present yourself in court.

 Potential Outcomes